Prasoon-millennial/prasoon.github.io/_posts/2025-07-31-diffsbdd-structure-based-drug-design.md

 One of the earliest and most influential approaches was the Fourier Neural Operator (FNO)<a href="#ref-2" title="Li et al. (2021) Fourier Neural Operator">[2]</a>.
 FNO performs global convolution in the Fourier domain, enabling efficient modeling of long-range dependencies.
 By leveraging spectral representations, FNO demonstrated strong performance on benchmark PDE datasets such as Navier–Stokes and Darcy flow.

 However, FNO assumes structured grids and periodic boundary conditions.
-When applied to irregular or complex geometries—common in real-world engineering scenarios—its performance degrades significantly<a href="#ref-1" title="Wu et al. (2024) Transolver">[1]</a>.
+When applied to irregular or complex geometries,common in real-world engineering scenarios,its performance degrades significantly<a href="#ref-1" title="Wu et al. (2024) Transolver">[1]</a>.

 ### Graph Neural Operators (GNO)